 Ikka column garden

-Over the area of approximately 0.5 x 2.5 km in the fjord were counted some 600 ikaite columns which are 1 – 18 m tall and have a diameter of 1 to 10 m.
+Over the area of approximately 0.5 x 2.5 km in the fjord are found some 600 ikaite columns which are 1 – 18 m tall and have a diameter of 1 to 10 m.
 Larger columns seem to be lined along fault lines.
-Some spectacular columns are just 0.1 – 0.15 m in diameter and rising up to 8 m tall.
+Some spectacular columns are just 0.1 – 0.15 m in diameter and rise up to 8 m tall.

-Some columns at the top have flat, wide tops similar to mushrooms – most likely formed by dissolution of ikaite by freshwater.
+Some columns at the top have flat, wide tops similar to mushrooms – they most likely were formed by dissolution of ikaite by freshwater.

-Experiments have shown that columns are growing fairly fast – some 0.5 m per year.
+Experiments show that columns grow fairly fast – some 0.5 m per year.

 Another spectacular feature is the rich sea life around the columns.
 Life is sturdy – in spite of cold water and darkness under the ice cover live numerous interesting creatures – sea stars, anemones, urchins and others.